-As mentioned in previous Plans, beginning in 2014 and ending in FY 2020, HOC used the RAD program to convert its PH portfolio to PBRA and PBV units.
+As mentioned in previous Plans, beginning in FY 2014 and ending in FY 2020, HOC used the RAD program to convert its PH portfolio to PBRA and PBV units.
 HOC's conversion included 877 units (11 properties).
 All 877 units/tenants received some form of subsidy because of the conversion.
-As of the completion of HOC's RAD conversions, no PH units remain in HOC's portfolio, however, its PH program remains open due to remaining Capital Fund Program ("CFP") funds, with which HOC is exploring use of the Faircloth Limit for future development, as indicated above.
+As of the completion of HOC's RAD conversions, no PH units remain in HOC's portfolio, however, its PH program remains open due to remaining CFP funds, which HOC may use in the capital stack in future F2R developments, as indicated above.